usafa-astro-331/Astro-331X/README.md

 ## Lab overview

-Each lab group of 2-3 students will build a FlatSAT using solderless breadboards.
+Each lab group will build a FlatSAT using solderless breadboards.
 Arduino microcontrollers will run FlatSAT.
-You will communicate with FlatSAT using the Arduino IDE on the lab computers.
+You will communicate with FlatSAT using the Arduino IDE.

 Each lab will explore a new concept, and will add new components to FlatSAT.